THS-International/website/src/markdown-pages/faq.md

           unregisters, their spot becomes open in the system.
-Out of experience the closer it comes to the event the more people change their activity plans, but keep in mind that you usually can only unregister yourself two days before an event. **Please note that if you have already paid for an event there will be no refund.**
+Out of experience the closer it comes to the event the more people change their activity plans, but keep in mind that you usually can only unregister yourself two days before an event.

           You cannot join a full event, regardless of your motivation for it.